Mindfulness means paying attention in a particular way; on purpose, in the present moment and nonjudgmentally.

 By purposefully directing our awareness away from our thoughts towards our present moment experience we create a space of freedom where calmness and contentment can grow.

-So if we want to practice Mindfulness we need to be 100% aware of every action we are experiencing.
-Surfing has the power to do so in an easy way.
+So if we want to practice mindfulness we need to be 100% aware of every action we are experiencing.
+Surf mindfulness has the power to do so in an easy way.

 How To Succeed At Surfing

 In order to catch a wave and stand up on the surfboard, there are specific steps to follow that require full attention.

 The way we position our body and the eye gaze direction will determine if we actually stand up or if we fall.
 The mind has to be calm, focused, and align with our bodies.
 Just like in everyday life, a balance between these two will help us overcome our fears and remain centered in challenging situations.

 In surfing, there are external factors that we cannot control like the waves and the wind.
 To understand nature our senses have to be totally awakened.
 There’s no place for the thoughts coming and going from the past to the future, our mind is in the present moment.

 When catching the wave a powerful “rush” of neurochemicals, including oxytocin, endorphins, and dopamine flows to the brain making us feel happy and alive.

 After the surf session, there’s a feeling of well-being and calmness that allows us to kick off the day full of confidence and energy.